 Red Lodge Clay Center Long-Term Resident 2012-13

-I produce pottery to celebrate craft, local food and our surroundings.
+I create pottery inspired by Asian art, as well as color and pattern observed throughout nature, concentrating on slip and glaze decoration.
+By combining intriguing components, the viewer interprets a visual quilt based upon a personal relationship with landscape.
+I produce pottery to celebrate craft, locally produced food and our surroundings.
 A platter, containing a home cooked meal, initiates community between family and friends.
-The daily habit of using a thoughtfully, handmade object is an important practice in this fast paced, mass produced world.
-My goal as an artist ultimately is to produce wares that invite art, health and pause in the everyday: enlivening the home, meals, body and mind.
+The daily habit of using a handmade object is a worthy ritual in this fast paced, mass produced object filled world.
+My goal as an artist ultimately is to produce wares that invite art, health and pause in the everyday, enlivening the home, meal, body and mind.